Can VIA diagnose my child with autism?

 How do I apply for my child to attend the school?

 VIA accepts applications on behalf of children diagnosed with autism or autism spectrum disorders.
-Parents interested in having their children attend VIA’s James C. Hormel School, can click here to start the process.
+Parents interested in having their children attend VIA’s James C. Hormel School can find detailed enrollment information here.

 Who can be enrolled into the James C. Hormel School at VIA?